CAL INVESTOR ALERT: Bronstein, Gewirtz And Grossman, LLC Announces An Investigation Into Caleres, Inc. And Encourages Investors To Contact The Firm!

 Date

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Sept.
-15, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Caleres, Inc. (“Caleres” or“the Company”) (NYSE: CAL).
-Investors who purchased Caleres securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/CAL .
+Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Caleres, Inc. ("Caleres" or "the Company") (NYSE: CAL ).
+Investors who purchased Caleres securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/CAL .

 Investigation Details